-This is administrative work as the director of a moderately complex local mental health agency typically associated with a large rural or small urban county, or an area composed of two or more counties.
+This is administrative work as the director of a local health agency typically associated with a small county or district.
 Work at this level is distinguished from other levels in this class series by the size, variety, and complexity of programs and organization.

-The employee is responsible for planning, coordinating, implementing, and evaluating a variety of mental health programs; work includes the administrative direction of a staff of clinicians and medical personnel as well as a group of clerical employees.
+The employee is responsible for planning, coordinating, implementing, and evaluating a variety of health programs; work includes the administrative direction of a staff of technical and medically related personnel as well as a group of clerical employees.
 Policies and procedures adopted by local commissions or boards guide the employee in the performance of his duties.
 Work is reviewed by these boards through conferences and reports and is evaluated in terms of acceptance of programs by the general public.